Enjoy a glimpse of history through old images of St Neots, in the Huntingdonshire district of Cambridgeshire, England, UK.

 St Neots was once a centre of pilgrimage in the historic county of Huntingdonshire.
 But since 1974 it has been part of Cambridgeshire and both its size and population have been growing considerably.
 The town today is roughly four times larger than it was in the 1920s!

-Old Photos of St Neots in 1930
+Old Photos of St Neots

 St Mary’s Church Fire 1930